Empiree/DeftSharp.Windows.Input/README.md

 The main goal of this library is to provide maximum user-friendliness so that you don't have to write a lot of code.
 Therefore, it includes many convenient methods that facilitate an intuitive and efficient process of working with input events.

-The library is built on P/Invoke native calls.
+The library is built on [P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke) native calls.

+You can read the complete documentation [here](https://github.com/Empiree/DeftSharp.Windows.Input/blob/main/DOCUMENTATION.md).

 # Features